SomnathB053/gmm_traffic_data/submission/README.md

     - Source the virtual environment using
         - `. .venv/bin/activate` on Linux
         -  `.\.venv\Scripts\Activate.PS1` on Windows PowerShell.
+        If you encounter an error regarding permissions.
+Try to run `.\.Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
     - Install required packages as `pip install -r requirements.txt`
 * Files
     We have implemented two approaches, spatial and temporal, to cluster the datasets, each provided as notebook and script format separately.